-- As per the GOI Guidelines, the NGOs & Trusts are engaged for MDM Scheme for the centralized kitchen. - The District Collector and the DEO jointly made agreement/MoU with the NGOs to implement the MDM Scheme through Centralized Kitchen sheds in the Districts. - If any deviation found with NGOs, the District Collector takes necessary action against the NGOs and will make necessary arrangements.

-- Four Agencies (one old land three new) are selected after examining various aspects like experience, turnover, points allotted by visiting for establishment of Centralized Kitchens in 71 clusters.
-So far the kitchens are established only in 11 clusters. - It is proposed to involve Jails under MDM from the year 2019-20.
+- ❖ As per the GOI Guidelines, the NGOs & Trusts are engaged for MDM Scheme for the centralized kitchen. - ❖ The District Collector and the DEO jointly made agreement/MoU with the NGOs to implement the MDM Scheme through Centralized Kitchen sheds in the Districts. - ❖ If any deviation found with NGOs, the District Collector takes necessary action against the NGOs and will make necessary arrangements. - ❖ Seven Agencies are selected after examining various aspects like experience, turnover, points allotted by visiting for establishment of 71 Centralized Kitchens in the State.
+So far the 26 kitchens are established. - ❖ As per Government of India guidelines the establishment of Centralized Kitchens are being limited to Urban areas where construction of Kitchen is not possible.
+Further establishment of Kitchen shed is stopped. - ❖ It is proposed to involve Jails under MDM from the year 2020-21.